 Once a day the device will go online and connect to the Toit console and offload all the data to the console.

-You can change or add new connections on the device.
+When the device has been online the first time after initial provisioning, you can change or add new connections on the device.

 Navigate to the Configuration tab, Connections section for the given device.
 Click on the Edit button to open the pop-up window in which you can add or delete a connection.